💡Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 “People use multiple devices during a single transaction process.
 Make sure that you are able to listen and respond to these interactions.
 E-commerce retailers should preserve items in a shopping cart across devices, so if you add an item to your mobile shopping cart, it should still be in your shopping cart when you access the site on your desktop, too, for example.”

 “If you recently bought a pair of pants, they can recommend a great shirt or sweater to go with it.
 The goal is to provide better service to your customers, which should drive more sales.”
+Measure the effectiveness of your abandoned cart workflow in improving sales with the help of these ecommerce sales dashboards.

 “Investing resources to get unique write-ups for all products is a great way to improve your eCommerce funnel,” says Noman Nalkhande of WP Adventure.